Home Alarm Service

 By December 2025 telephone companies in the UK are switching off analogue telephone services and replacing it with digital internet protocol (IP) technology.
 Around for decades, analogue lines are now harder to maintain making them less reliable.
 Currently, your home alarm device is connected to your analogue telephone line which is used to send the emergency calls to Tunstall.

 What are we doing to prepare for the switch over?

-We will shortly be undergoing a 3-year replacement programme to safely transition our service users over to digital technology.
-The transition will involve upgrading the current analogue equipment to a new digital alarm called Seven.
+We have now started our replacement programme to safely transition our service users over to digital technology.
+The transition will involve upgrading the current analogue equipment to a new digital alarm unit.
 The new digital alarm will not be connected to your analogue phone line.
-Instead, it will send emergency calls to Tunstall using a SIM card.
-We aim to fully complete the migration by 2025.
+Instead, it will send emergency calls to Tunstall using 4G/3G/2G wireless technology or via an ethernet cable if you have a digital line.
+We aim to fully complete the migration by December 2025.

-To ensure your home alarm device continues to operate reliably using a digital telephone line, we will replace your current device, with the new digital hub called Seven.
+To ensure your home alarm device continues to operate reliably, we will replace your current device, with the new digital hub.

 Do I need to do anything?

 If you already have a digital phone line, please let Rushcliffe Borough Council know, you can do this by telephoning on 0115 981 9911 (local call rate charge).

 If you do not have a digital phone line yet, you do not need to do anything, we will contact you directly to arrange a time to replace your home alarm device.
 If you are unsure whether you have a digital phone line, or whether you are being moved to one, you should ask your telephone provider.